sunfishcode/origin/README.md

 For fully static linking, there are two options:

- - Build with `RUSTFLAGS=-C target-feature=+crt-static -C relocation-model=static`.
+ - Build with
+   `RUSTFLAGS=-C target-feature=+crt-static -C relocation-model=static`.
+This
-   This disables PIE mode, which is safer in terms of Origin's code, but loses the security benefits of Address-Space Layout Randomization (ASLR).
+   disables PIE mode, which is safer in terms of Origin's code, but loses the security benefits of Address-Space Layout Randomization (ASLR).

- - Build with `RUSTFLAGS=-C target-feature=+crt-static` and enable
+ - Build with `RUSTFLAGS=-C target-feature=+crt-static` and enable Origin's
-   Origin's `experimental-relocate` feature.
-This allows PIE mode to work, however it does so by enabling some highly experimental code in origin for performing relocations.
+   `experimental-relocate` feature.
+This allows PIE mode to work, however it does so by enabling some experimental code in origin for performing relocations.

 [basic example]: https://github.com/sunfishcode/origin/blob/main/example-crates/basic/README.md
 [no-std example]: https://github.com/sunfishcode/origin/blob/main/example-crates/no-std/README.md